JohnGarbutt/arcus-terraform-idrac/README.md

 Out the box it boots to hard disk, lets force 1GbE PXE boot.

+This forces all hosts in the specified rack to boot using 1GbE nic.
+This triggers a host reboot.
+This also sets the peformance profile and disabled hyperthreading.

+    cd python
+    ./ironic_drac_settings.py

+TODO: this currently isn't idenpotent.
+On every invocation it triggers a bios reconfigure and node reboot for every host without a pending job.
+Its a bit slow, one rack takes about 30 mins till it starts polling all the node for success.

 ## Step 4: Manually boot up on 1GbE custom ramdisk

 We are not using ironic to deploy here,